North American Soccer League on television: Commentators (USA Network)

+CBC (Canada) 1971

+For one season in 1971, after the NASL expanded to Toronto and Montreal, the league made a deal to televise 10 matches (including that year's European Cup final) on the CBC.

+Of the remaining 9 matches, four each were hosted by Toronto and Montreal, with the odd match being Montreal visiting Dallas.
+Tom McKee did play-by-play, with Tom Pennington and Tony Hodge as color commentators.
+The deal lasted one season.

 Local stations

 WTTW in Chicago carried at least one Sting soccer game (against New York and Pelé, at Giants Stadium) in the early days of that franchise.

 WTOG in St. Petersburg, FL aired numerous Tampa Bay Rowdies road games in the late 1970s and early 1980s.
 Additionally, many of the Rowdies home and away indoor matches were also broadcast.